 His commitment to serving students with disabilities stretches back nearly two decades, beginning with his training as an Orton-Gillingham language tutor for students with dyslexia in the late 90’s.
 Matt has subsequently taught students ranging from pre-kindergarten to graduate school in New York, Tennessee, North Carolina, and Maryland in a variety of subject areas, including history and reading.
 Matt earned a master’s degree from Duke University and has served in professional roles over the years ranging from legislative director, to high school soccer coach, to political researcher.
 He is committed to leading an office that provides conscientious and effective service and models commitments to inclusiveness and student wellness.

 Matt is married to Jennifer McCluskey, a photographer and business developer in the North Country.
-They have a 6-year-old son, Sean, and lots of family in New York's Hudson Valley and in Tennessee, whom they try to see whenever they can.
-While Matt has taken a break from teaching his long-time first-year seminar on land use policy, he still enjoys being involved with this interest as a member of the St. Lawrence County Planning Board and the Building and Grounds Committee at SLU.
-When he’s not at work, Matt enjoys playing with his family, kayaking, cross-country skiing, cooking, and doing battle with his 117-year-old house.
+They have a 7-year-old son, Sean, and lots of family in New York's Hudson Valley and in Tennessee, whom they enjoy seeing whenever they can.
+Matt is a member of the St. Lawrence County Planning Board, a youth coach in numerous sports with the Canton Pee Wee Association, and the University Mentor for SLU's alpine ski and men's soccer teams.
+When he’s not at work, Matt enjoys kayaking, cross-country skiing, cooking, and doing battle with his 118-year-old house.